 He Had Many Wild Adventures

-Throughout his adult life Heracles took part in a huge range of adventures.
-These include hunting and killing the great predatorial Lion of Cithaeron, fathering at least fifty children with the daughters of King Thespius, mutilating the Heralds of Erginus, and having a wild love affair with Megara, daughter of the Theban king Creon.
+Throughout his adult life, Heracles took part in a huge range of adventures.
+These include hunting and killing the great predatorial Lion of Cithaeron, fathering at least fifty children with the daughters of King Thespius, mutilating the Heralds of Erginus, and having a wild affair with Megara, daughter of the Theban king Creon.
 As a result of their affair, Megara and Hercules had an astonishing eight children.
-But jealous Hera played another horrible trick on Hercules to prevent him from finding future happiness, cursing him with an uncontrollable madness that pushed him to murder them all!
-As an atonement of this inconceivable sin, Hercules was tasked by the Delphic oracle to serve his cousin Eurystheus, the king of the Tiryns, for the next 12 years.
+But jealous Hera played another horrible trick on Hercules to prevent him from finding future happiness, cursing him with an uncontrollable madness that pushed him to kill them all.
+As an atonement for this inconceivable sin, Hercules was tasked by the Delphic oracle to serve his cousin Eurystheus, the king of the Tiryns, for the next 12 years.

 He Completed the Twelve Labors